Guide · Workflows · Multi-Market

 1. Check market context first on Market Status.
 If higher timeframes conflict (e.g., 4h SHORT while 15m LONG), trade smaller or wait.

-2. Get candidates in the Crypto Screener.
+2. Get candidates in the Market Screener.
 Use it as a broad scan (e.g., trend strength, momentum, volatility).

 3. Refine precisely in the Indicator Filter.
 Build an AND/OR ruleset and keep it simple.